Stimulated Neutrino Transformation with Sinusoidal Density Profiles: Introduction

 \section{Introduction}

-Neutrino flavor transformation is a complex phenomenon: the general coherent neutrino state is a linear combination of several states with different energy and the oscillations between these states are affected by the presence of matter and may exhibit many-body effects, e.g.\ \cite{Duan:2009cd}, if the neutrino density is sufficiently high.
-Yet despite this complexity, neutrino flavor transformation is a quantum phenomenon so that one should also expect an additional type of transformation: stimulated transitions driven by perturbing potentials with appropriate frequencies.
-This possibility of driving transitions between the neutrino states was recognized many years ago, e.g.\ \cite{1987PhLB..185..417S,1989PhLB..226..341K,2009PhLB..675...69K}, when periodic potentials were studied for their relevance for neutrinos passing through the Earth and the Sun.
-It was found, e.g.\ \cite{1999NuPhB.538...25A}, that large amplitude transitions - called parametric resonances - occur between the neutrino states when the frequency of the perturbation, $k_{\star}$, matches an integer fraction of the frequency associated with one of the energy splittings, i.e.\ $n\,k_{\star} = \delta k_{ab}$.
-This result is intriguing because any density profile can be decomposed into a Fourier series, even non-periodic potentials e.g.\ turbulence \cite{Kneller:2010sc,Friedland:2006ta}, and some terms in the series may have wavelengths which are capable of driving parametric resonance transitions.
-But even if such a mode is possessed by the profile, in order to observe the transition the neutrino must traverse a distance $2\pi/\kappa_n$, where 1/$\kappa_n$ is the reduced wavelength of the stimulated transition at the parametric resonance.
-This wavelength is a function of both the amplitude of the density perturbation, i.e.\ the Fourier coefficient, the perturbation wavelength 1/$k_{\star}$ and the integer $n$.
-But one needs relatively high densities and/or large amplitude fluctuations for an appreciable effect to occur over a reasonable distance and such conditions are not found in the Earth or in the Sun.
+Neutrino flavor transformation is a complex phenomenon: the general coherent neutrino state is a linear combination of several states with different energy and the oscillations between these states are affected by the presence of matter and may exhibit many-body effects, see the review by Duan \& Kneller \cite{Duan:2009cd}, if the neutrino density is sufficiently high.
+Several methods for finding the solution through a general varying density profile exist, e.g.\ \cite{1996PhRvD..54.6323B,2001JPhG...27.2405F,2001EPJC...20..507O,2004JMP....45.4053B}, but if we focus upon the specific case of a periodic profile we find a neutrino flavor transformation phenomenon similar to stimulated transitions between atomic or molecular states driven by an external perturbing potential \cite{Ermilova,1987PhLB..185..417S,Akhmedov,1989PhLB..226..341K,PhysRevD.43.2484,1996PhRvD..54.3941B,2009PhLB..675...69K}.
+It was found, for example, by Akhmedov \cite{1999NuPhB.538...25A} that large amplitude transitions - called parametric resonances - occur between the neutrino states when the frequency of the perturbation, $k_{\star}$, matches an integer fraction $n$ of the frequency associated with one of the energy splittings $\delta k_{ab}$, i.e.\ $n\,k_{\star} = |\delta k_{ab}|$.
+This result is intriguing because any density profile can be decomposed into a `smooth' profile of some kind and the `fluctuations' can be represented by a Fourier series.
+One may expect that some terms in the series may have wavelengths which are capable of stimulating transitions.
+Specific discussions of the effect of `fluctuations' in the Earth are found in Akhmedov \cite{1999NuPhB.538...25A,2001PAN....64..787A} and Jacobsson \emph{et al.} \cite{2002PhLB..532..259J}, for the Sun the reader is referred to Loreti \emph{et al.} \cite{Loreti:1994ry} and Haxton and Zhang \cite{PhysRevD.43.2484}, and for supernovae there are many papers in the literature to consult \cite{Loreti:1995ae,Kneller:2010ky,Kneller:2010sc,Friedland:2006ta,2003PhRvD..68c3005F}.